HNLMS Kortenaer (1927): Battle of Badung Strait

 Japan's next target was Bali.
 The Allies knew the fall of Bali would directly threaten ABDACOM's bases on Java, and that an immediate response was needed.
 A force to counterattack was assembled, but due to time constraints, the Allies were unable to coordinate a unified strike.
 As Kortenaer pulled out from Soerabaja alongside other ships intended to intercept the Japanese, the helmsman lost control of her rudder and ran aground at 10 p.m.
 While the morning's tide could have freed the ship, Doorman believed he did not have time to wait and left her behind.
-In the resulting action, the ABDACOM fleet was routed with the loss of HNLMS Piet Hein and Bali.
+In the resulting action, the ABDACOM fleet was routed with the loss of and Bali.
 The destroyer was largely repaired and afloat the next morning, although a leaking boiler reduced her speed to 26 kn.